 Grains & Yeast are Life

 While in college in 2004 I purchased a partial mash Sierra Nevada Pale Ale clone kit.
 That was the beginning of the end.
-After brewing for years on a kitchen stove top with my 3 gallon brewpot in my moms kitchen, apartments, college dorms, wherever, in 2011 I purchased a couple 55 gallon stainless steel drums a fabricated myself an All Grain 1 BBL brewing system.
+After brewing for years on a kitchen stove top with my 3 gallon brewpot in my moms kitchen, apartments, college dorms, wherever, in 2011 I purchased a couple 55 gallon stainless steel drums and fabricated myself an All Grain 1 BBL brewing system.
 It was nothing pretty, but it made a whole lot of beer!
-Here we are in 2020, many years later, still making beer at home for $.50 what you buy for $6 at a local brewery.
+Here we are in 2021, many years later, still making beer at home for $.50 what you buy for $6 at a local brewery.
 IPA's nevery so fresh, and Impy Stouts never so bourbon boozy.